 If you plan to stay a night before or after your backpacking trek in Yosemite National Park (recommended), be sure to secure lodging early, as this is one of the most crowded national parks in America.
 Backpackers can also make use of free backpacker campgrounds the day before and after their backpacking trip.

-Hazards to be Aware of on the John Muir Trail
+Hazards to be aware of hiking the John Muir Trail

 In addition to dizzying heights, bears, and crowds near the valley floor, backpackers need to be aware of the significant elevation gains to be experienced on the Yosemite section of the John Muir Trail.
 Elevations reach over 9,000 feet, necessitating plenty of water intake to prevent headaches and nausea.
 Other wildlife can pose a threat if hikers are not alert, including rattlesnakes — we encountered the biggest we’ve ever seen at Little Yosemite Valley.

-Whether you hike the John Muir Trail from the valley floor up or from Tuolumne Meadows down, as we did, you’ll need transportation back to your car at the end of your trip.
+Whether you’re hiking the John Muir Trail from the valley floor up or from Tuolumne Meadows down, as we did, you’ll need transportation back to your car at the end of your trip.
 Yosemite National Park offers free shuttle service throughout the valley, but to travel to Tuolumne or vice versa, you’ll need to take Yarts, a paid shuttle service with stops in Yosemite Village and points throughout Tuolumne.
 Hikers cannot make reservations in advance for Yarts, and though we were told busses never fill up, that was not the case.
 Be sure to be at the stop before the allotted time and have cash in hand.
-One-way tickets were $8 at the time of our visit.
+One-way tickets were less than $10 at the time of our visit.

-Have you hiked the John Muir Trail?
+Hiking the John Muir Trail is sure to be a memorable experience.
 What section is your preference and what advice would you offer?